An audio-visual documentation of Chamalal, a language of Dagestan (Russia)

 Chamalal is a spoken in the Russian Caucasus.
 Chamalal people refer to their language as Chamalal mitsts (lit. ‘the language of the Chamalal’).
 The exact meaning of the word ‘Chamalal’ is obscure, but it is probably an Avar loanword meaning ‘apricot’ (given the abundance of this tree in the valley).
 Chamalal belongs to the Andic language family, which itself belongs to the Nakh-Dagestanian (a.k.a.
 Northeast Caucasian) (macro-)family.

-Most of the speakers live in the mountainous district of Tsumada (Dagestan) between 800 and 2000 meters above the sea level.
+Most of the speakers live in the mountainous district of Tsumada (Dagestan) between 800 and 2000 meters above sea level.
 The majority of the population professes Suni Islam.
 The area having been under Persian settlers (as well as other Muslim groups) for centuries, there is a rich influence of Persian and Arabic in the lexicon.
 The area became part of the Russian Empire in the 19th century, which particularly since the times of the Soviet Union, brought a significant influence of Russian (and Soviet) culture and language.
 Nowadays, the majority of the population is bilingual in at least Russian and Chamalal (with the number of young Chamalal speakers decreasing under the influence of the rural exodus).
 Schooling is primarily in Russian, with some Literary (or Classic) Avar being taught, which serves as a lingua franca between different groups in the region.

 Other languages sporadically included in the material are Arabic, Avar and Russian.

-Besides, the collection also includes testimonies of speakers describing the traditional lifestyle; marriage and family bounds; informal economy and economy of favours; traditional ecological knowledge (TEK); Chamalal music; and small folklore genres.
+Besides, the collection also includes testimonies of speakers describing the traditional lifestyle; marriage and family bounds; informal economy and economy of favours; traditional ecological knowledge (TEK); and small folklore genres.
 The videos contain time-aligned translations in Russian and English.

 The majority of bundle in this collection are audio-video recordings.
 There are 35 hours of dialogues, narratives and interviews covering topics like life in the past and nowadays; marriage and family bounds; informal economy; traditional ecological knowledge (TEK) and music.